Congress Ignores Dangers of Excessive Trucking Hours

 Punitive damages are used to punish and deter.
 They punish the individual or company who has engaged in reckless conduct.
 They deter other individuals and companies in engaging in that same conduct.

 In cases involving excessive hours, fatigue and resulting drowsy driving, punitive damages are both appropriate and essential.
 The dangers of this conduct are beyond dispute.
 Those ignoring these dangers do so at their peril (and ours).

 Trucking companies and often individual truckers notoriously difficult to deal with in these cases.
 They simply will not accept responsibility for the harm they have caused.
 In fact, they often obstruct any investigation in a variety of ways to prevent liability for their negligence.

 It is critical to seek the guidance of an experienced trucking accident attorney right away to protect your rights against this obstruction.
-The Albuquerque personal injury and wrongful death law firm of Collins & Collins, P.C. is here to help.
+The Albuquerque personal injury and the wrongful death law firm of Collins & Collins, P.C. is here to help.
 We can be reached online or by phone at (505) 242-5958.

 GOP, industry defeat safety rules that would have kept tired truckers off road | PBS NewsHour